finerace/FoxFactory/README.md

 ### TL;DR
 *   🦊 **72-Hour Game Jam Project:** Created the complete game "Fox Factory" from scratch as part of team Elledia.
 *   🤝 **Sole Developer & Team Enabler:** Served as the sole programmer, bringing the vision of artists, game designers, and the composer to life.
-*   🏆 **Awarded Best Sound Design:** Our game won the award, partly thanks to a small dynamic audio system I implemented to assist the composer.
+*   🥈 **Awarded 2nd Place for Sound Design:** Our game took second place in its category, partly thanks to a small dynamic audio system I implemented to assist the composer.
 *   ✨ **A Showcase of Soft Skills:** This project demonstrates teamwork, effective communication, and meeting tight deadlines in a creative environment.

 ---

 ### 📜 About the Project

 **Fox Factory** is our team project developed for the **Indie Varvar's Jam #4**.
-As team **Elledia**, we created a short but cozy game where the player helps a little fox tidy up a factory.
+As team **Elledia**, we created a short but cozy game where the player helps little foxes tidy up a factory.
 The entire project, from concept to release, was completed in just 3 days—it was a true sprint filled with creativity, mutual support, and positive energy.

 ---